HEMALATHAifet/100_Days_Learning_AI-ML-Data_Science-GenAI/DAY3/README.md

-## 📅 Day 3/ 100  - Convert English Sentence into Structured Formats
+## 📅 Day 3/ 100  - Convert Natural Language into Structured Formats

 ### 🧠 Skill of the Day:
 Today, I learned how to convert a simple English sentence into **structured formats** like: